top of page

 A comfort blanket or a chocolate teapot?

-To understand why the cash buffer approach doesn't work as well as we might have hoped, let's look at some of the challenging periods that give us the worst-case historical outcomes.
-First, we analyse Timeline's UK bear market graph.
-We can see that drawdowns lasting two or more years have occurred several times historically, with the 1970s bear market being particularly painful.
+To understand why the cash buffer approach might not work as well as we might have hoped, let's look at some of the challenging periods that give us the worst-case historical outcomes using Timeline's UK bear market analysis.
+We can see that drawdowns lasting two or more years have occurred several times historically, with the 1970s bear market being one of the worst.

 Timeline graph: UK bear markets